Project overview

 Current experience

-After purchase; customers are presented with a QR code which takes them to sky.com to create their partner account.
-This introduces friction at a critical moment in the journey.
+After purchase; customers are presented with a QR code which takes them to sky.com to create their partner account - introducing friction at a critical moment in the journey.

 Prior research revealed mismatches between user expectations and reality: